posit-dev/ark/BUILDING.md

 $ ./target/debug/ark --install
 ```

 This installs a JSON file to the Jupyter kernel registry.
-After it completes, the Amalthea R kernel (ARK) will be available on all Jupyter frontends on your system (Notebook, Lab, etc.).
+After it completes, the Ark R kernel will be available on all Jupyter frontends on your system (Notebook, Lab, etc.).

 You will usually want to tweak the **ark** environment for development; add this to `~/Library/Jupyter/kernels/ark/kernel.json`: